 - 6. Keep coolers out of direct sunlight and in the shade, put food and beverages in separate coolers.

-- 7. Keep a thermometer on hand.
+- 7. Get a thermometer, and use it.
 Safe cooking temperatures for meats, as follows

 - 8. Never partially grill meats then finish cooking later.